mdarikrayhan/Mind-Strom-4.0-Editorial-and-Problem-Set/README.md

 <h3>Bauet Day</h3>
 <p>
 The problem was set by <a href="https://github.com/mdarikrayhan">Md.
-Arik Rayhan</a>
+Arik Rayhan</a>.
+This was a giveway problem, you just need to print two birthday according to their year.
 </p>